ZNF292

 Symptoms

-Because the ZNF292 gene is important in the development and function of brain cells, many people who have ZNF292-related syndrome have:
+Because the ZNF292 gene is important in the development and function of brain cells, people who have ZNF292-related syndrome have:

 • Intellectual disability